baltazarparra/local-llm/README.md

 **Very slow?** You're probably on CPU.
 GPU is much faster.

-**Script won't run?** Make it executable: `chmod +x chat-rich.sh`
+**Script won't run?** Make it executable: `chmod +x assistant.sh`

+**Google Calendar not working?** See `GOOGLE_CALENDAR_SETUP.md` for complete setup instructions

 ## Documentation

-- **PLAN.md** - Development roadmap and architecture
 - **ASSISTANT.md** - Personal Assistant feature documentation
+- **GOOGLE_CALENDAR_SETUP.md** - Google Calendar integration setup guide
 - **CONTRIBUTING.md** - Contribution guidelines

 ## That's It

 Your data stays local.
 No tracking.
 No cloud calls.
-Just you and your AI model running on your machine.
+Just you and your AI model running on your machine with the power of persistent memory and calendar integration.